 The Mermaid Inn was home to the notorious Hawkhurst smuggling gang

 Paid admission to Ypres castle, a small fee to climb St Mary's clocktower

 Pubs, cafes, shops and public bathrooms in town

 Rye itself, dates from Saxon times, when it was an island surrounded by sea and marsh.
 The sea has since moved and Rye is now several miles inland.
 The island of Rye was given to the Bishop of Fecamp by King Cnut in 1027.
-Rye remained in the abbeys hands until 1232 when King Henry III took possession.
-It was Henry who ordered a castle to be built at Rye, as part of England’s south coast defenses.
+Rye remained in abbey hands until 1232 when King Henry III took possession.
+It was Henry who ordered a to be built at Rye, as part of England’s south coast defenses.

 There were originally 4 fortified gates into Rye.
 There is one remaining gate into Rye, now known as the Rye Landgate.
 Ypres castle is one of the oldest surviving buildings buildings in Rye.
 It was built in 1250 by Roger of Savoy.
 Roger sold the castle to John d'Ypres around 1430, from who, it takes its present name.
 The castle currently houses part of the Rye town museum.